Having an area that allows users to login and download or view documents has become expected by consumers, from phone contracts to utilities.

 When designers work with their clients, however, everything can quickly break down into a muddle of emails, links to mockups and attachments.

-This WordPress tutorial will show how to extend WordPress into a client portal capable of storing documents, videos and drawings, so a client can access them all in one place.
+This WordPress tutorial will show how to extend WordPress (other web hosting services are available) into a client portal capable of storing documents, videos and drawings, so a client can access them all in one place.
 The portal will serve each customer with a unique and password-protected link that doesn't appear in the regular navigation.

-Having a client portal gives customers the convenience of accessing their files all in the same place, whenever they need them.
+Having a client portal gives customers the convenience of accessing their files all in the same place, whenever they need them, much like when using cloud storage.
 It has an array of business advantages, including showing available up-sells, or can be used to give an overview of the work process from the beginning by visually outlining the deliverables.

 Download the files for this tutorial.